ACH and Paper checks

 - Enter details on the bill and schedule a payment (Schedule a payment by 6 pm PT, and we'll start working on it the next banking day)

 - We show you an expected arrival date for each payment

-- Allow 4 banking days for the payment to be received by the vendor (faster after your first 5 completed payments)
+- Allow 4 banking days for the ePayments or check payments to be received by the vendor (faster after your first 5 completed payments)

-- Check payments may take longer than 4 banking days to reach the vendor
+- Check payments may take longer than 4 banking days to reach the vendor, depending on USPS

 - Banking days are Monday through Friday (excluding bank holidays)

 - The Pay page will always show an "Arrives by" date for ePayments and Vendor Direct payments

 - The Pay page will show an "Est. arrival" date for checks